Santosh3672/OpenROAD-flow-scripts_forked/Openroad 7nm challenge Readme.md

 But it comes at the cost of power.
 SL cells consume more than 10times the power consumed by R cells.
 To avoid having a high power consumption chip for high frequency operation, I am planning to use R and L cells having low  power consumption during Synthesis stage and then after synthesis at the later part replace L or R cells with SL cells on failing paths to have positive WNS.
 THis way the dewsign will be timing clean with less number of SL cells.

 ### Using higher layer for PDN stripes to have better signal routing
 For ASAP7 there are 9 metal layers and signal routing is enabled on M2-M7.
 The PDN is generated for M1, M2 and M5-M6.
 M1 and M2 are rails which are used to power the VDD and VSS pins of std cells.
-While M5 and M6 are the stripes at higher layer used to improve rebustness of grid to have better IR/EM profile.
+While M5 and M6 are the stripes at higher layer used to improve rebustness of grid to have better IR/EM profile. <br />
 Problem faced: For large design like Ibex the detail routing had longest runtime among all other tasks.
 During detail routing the tool will do routing in the 0th and measure the DRCs then it will clean the DRCs in next iterations.
 Till all DRCs are cleaned the iterations will continue.